 Medicines with anti-inflammatory ingredients like ophthalmic prednisolone can be in your dog’s prescription.
 Terramycin is another excellent antibiotic for a dog’s eye infection, mainly covering the dog’s eye as an ointment.
 It has ingredients like Oxytetracycline and Polymyxin, which are very effective for eye treatments.

-The vet may suggest eye drops with ingredients like flurbiprofen sodium, a very effective ingredient for dogs’ eye medicines.
-These drops may not have steroids and are anti-inflammatory to treat inflammation.
+The vet may suggest eye drops containing flurbiprofen sodium, a very effective ingredient in dog eye medicines.
+These drops may not contain steroids and are anti-inflammatory.

 The doctor may also suggest a medicine- Ketorolac, which is very good for inflammation and pain in dogs’ eyes.